How to Know When It's Time for a Toilet Replacement

 Have you noticed your water bill going up recently?
 Are you tired of spending so much money on utilities every month?
 By continuing to use your old toilets, you could be literally flushing unnecessary water (and money).
 By investing in new, updated toilets throughout your home, you can upgrade your bathrooms while cutting your monthly water use significantly.
+Keep reading to find out when it's time for a toilet replacement.

 Should I Replace My Old Toilet?

 While your old toilets may technically do their job, they’re simply not as efficient as newer models.
-Not to mention if your old toilets start to show their age by cracking, leaking, or clogging, it’s often best to consider replacement rather than repair.
-The cost of searching for the problem and repairing it tends to be more than replacing the unit outright, especially considering the savings that accompany a new, water-efficient unit over time.
+Not to mention if your old toilets start to show their age by cracking, leaking, or clogging, it’s often best to consider toilet replacement rather than repair.
+The cost of searching for the problem and repairing it tends to be more than replacing the toilet outright, especially considering the savings that accompany a new, water-efficient unit over time.

 How Do I Know When To Replace My Toilet?

-Consider replacement if you notice:
+Consider toilet replacement if you notice:

 - One flush isn’t enough